The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Reviewed by Tania Staley for Readers' Favorite (4 STARS)

-Hoping to create a happily-ever-after for herself, Anna catches the interest of Nils, the mysterious and handsome Danish man who frequents her favorite coffee shop.
+Hoping to create a happily-ever-after for herself, Anna catches the interest of Nils, the mysterious and handsome Danish man who frequents her favourite coffee shop.
 Her efforts are rewarded, and she soon finds herself swept into a whirlwind romance.
 Though the passion is there, Anna knows little about her new fling.
 She loves his fantastical home, a cave that has been renovated into a luxurious home, the perfect inspiration for her last dragon tale.
 But what is he hiding in the locked storage room in the caverns of the house?
 Are those bats that she’s heard scratching, or is there something else lurking in the dark?